Report on Floodlight conversions

-Note: In DCM, advertisers within the same agency might share Floodlight configurations to reflect the way the agency has organized its advertising units.
-If this is the case for your agency, then all of the DCM and DS advertisers that share a Floodlight configuration will use the same set of Floodlight tags and activities.
+Note: DCM advertisers within the same agency might share Floodlight configurations to reflect the way the agency has organized its advertising units.
+If this is the case for your agency, then all of the DCM and DS advertisers that share a Floodlight configuration will use the same set of Floodlight tags, activities, and settings.

 When you create a Floodlight activity in DS, DS automatically sets the advanced properties described in the following table.
-You cannot view or edit these properties from DS, but you can do so from DCM.
+You cannot view or edit these properties from DS, but you can do so from Campaign Manager.

 |Floodlight activity field name||Value|